 Mission and History

-The Frye Festival is the most important literary event in Atlantic Canada and a bilingual celebration of books, ideas and the imagination.
+The Frye Festival is the largest literary event in Atlantic Canada and a bilingual celebration of books, ideas and the imagination.

 To celebrate reading and writing by connecting authors with our

 To make literature from Canada and abroad accessible and help

 promote a vibrant culture of reading and writing.

 Accessibility • Discovery • Diversity • Fun

 Founded in 1999, the Frye Festival was created to commemorate

 Northrop Frye, a world renown literary critic who grew up in Moncton.